Laminations from the Main Cubioid: Introduction

 Thurston \cite{thu85} gave a combinatorial model for the entire Mandelbrot set.
 It has been conjectured that the Mandelbrot set is homeomorphic to Thurston's model; in fact, this conjecture is equivalent to local connectivity of $\M_2$.
 Although a global homeomorphism is not known, some parts of the Mandelbrot set can be shown to be homeomorphic to the corresponding parts of the model.
 For example, $\car$ is homeomorphic to $\car^c$, and both sets are homeomorphic to the closed disk (see, e.g., \cite{cg}).

 For higher degree Mandelbrot sets $\M_d$ even conjectural models are missing.
-Since the simplest polynomials are those from $\phd_d$, to begin with, it is natural to model $\ol{\phd}_d$.
+To begin with, it is natural to model $\ol{\phd}_d$.
 As a first step to solving this problem in the cubic case, we study individual polynomials from $\ol{\phd}_3$.
 Similar to Thurston \cite{thu85}, we use \emph{laminations}.

 We will write $\C$ for the plane of complex numbers, $\widehat\C$ for the Riemann sphere, and $\disk=\{z\in\C\,|\, |z|<1\}$ for the open unit disk.
-A lamination is an closed equivalence relation $\sim$ on $\uc=\{z\in\C\,|\,|z|=1\}$, whose classes are finite sets, such that the convex hulls different classes have disjoint relative interiors, see Definition \ref{d:lam}.
+A lamination is a closed equivalence relation $\sim$ on $\uc=\{z\in\C\,|\,|z|=1\}$, whose classes are finite sets, such that the convex hulls of different classes have disjoint relative interiors, see Definition \ref{d:lam}.
 A lamination is ($\si_d$-)invariant if classes map to classes under $\si_d:\uc\to\uc$, $z\mapsto z^d$ in a covering fashion.
 See Definition \ref{d:si-inv-lam}, which makes this more precise.
 If a polynomial $P$ has a locally connected Julia set $J$, then there is a lamination $\sim_P$ identifying pairs of angles if the corresponding external rays land at the same point.
-The quotient $J_{\sim_P}=\uc/{\sim_P}$ is homeomorphic to $J$ and the self-mapping $f_{\sim_P}$ of $J_{\sim_P}$ induced by $\si_d$ is conjugate to $P|_{J_P}$; the map $f_{\sim_P}$ and the set $J_{\sim_P}$ are called a \emph{topological polynomial} and a \emph{topological Julia set}, respectively.
+The quotient $J_{\sim_P}=\uc/{\sim_P}$ is homeomorphic to $J$, and the self-mapping $f_{\sim_P}$ of $J_{\sim_P}$ induced by $\si_d$ is conjugate to $P|_{J_P}$; the map $f_{\sim_P}$ and the set $J_{\sim_P}$ are called a \emph{topological polynomial} and a \emph{topological Julia set}, respectively.
 Laminations can play a role for some polynomials whose Julia sets are not locally connected.
 Then $P|_{J_P}$ and $f_{\sim_P}|_{J_{\sim_P}}$ are not conjugate, however, they are semiconjugate by a monotone map (a continuous map, whose fibers are continua).
 Topological Julia sets and polynomials make sense for any $\si_d$-invariant lamination, not just those described above.

 It is very useful to associate to each lamination $\sim$ important geometric objects defined below.
 We will identify $\uc$ with $\R/\Z$.
 For a pair of angles $a$, $b\in\R/\Z$, we will write $\ol{ab}$ for the chord (a straight line segment in $\C$) connecting the points of $\uc$ corresponding to angles $a$ and $b$.
 If $G$ is the convex hull $\ch(G')$ of some closed set $G'\subset\uc$, then we write $\si_d(G)$ for the set $\ch(\si_d(G'))$.
 The set $G'=G\cap\uc$ is called the \emph{basis} of $G$.
 The boundary of $G$ will be denoted by $\bd(G)$.